Chizzy Alichi: Life

-Education

-She holds a bachelor's degree in agriculture engineering from Enugu State University of Science and Technology.

 Career

-She joined Nollywood in 2010 by chance.
-She randomly joined the Actors Guild of Nigeria, applied for a movie role and got her first ever shot as an actress in a movie titled Magic Money featuring Mercy Johnson and Bob-Manuel Udokwu.
+Alichi joined Nollywood in 2010 by chance.
+She randomly joined the Actors Guild of Nigeria, applied for a movie role and got her first ever opportunity as an actress in a movie titled Magic Money featuring Mercy Johnson and Bob-Manuel Udokwu.
 The turning point of her career came with the movie Akaraoku, which means "hot akara", in 2016, Directed by Yul Edochie.
 The movie poster went viral on social media when people assumed the actress was an akara seller.
 She has featured in more movies as a result in 2017.